This post may contain affiliate links. Please read my disclosure and privacy policy.

 Peel two very ripe bananas and place them in a large mixing bowl.
 Add 1/4 cup of peanut butter to the bowl, then use a fork to mash it all together.

-Continue to stir and mix until no large chunks of banana remain.
+Continue stirring until no large chunks of banana remain.
 (This recipe is up to your taste buds; add more peanut butter if desired.)

 bananas mashed in a bowl with peanut butter.